AhmedTakeshy/HoReCa/README.md

 ## Getting Started

-### First, rename env.example file to .env to be apple to connect to the database, and to be able to use next-auth.
+### First, rename env.example file to .env to be able to connect to the database, and to be able to use next-auth.

 ### Second, run the development server: